MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-migrate-table-fields.md

 16. Upgraded the original extension.
 Not really necessary in my case.

-## Create a target extension
+## Create a new base extension

+The base extension will contain the table and fields that you want to move.

-1. Create an AL project for target extension.
+1. Create an AL project for base objects.

-2. In the target extension project, add a table object that exactly matches the table object in the original extension.
+2. Add a table object that exactly matches the table object in the original extension.

+3. If you are moving selected fields only, delete all other fields from the table.

-3. Compile the first version of this extension.
+4. Compile the first version of this extension.

     Make a note ot the appID of the target extension.